Jim Stafford: Live performances

 Stafford operated and performed at the Jim Stafford Theatre in Branson, Missouri, beginning in 1990.
 His children, Sheaffer and GG, would accompany him on stage.

 The theatre ceased performances in spring 2020, citing the COVID-19 pandemic, with plans to re-open within weeks.
 However, it was announced in 2021 that the theatre would be razed, and in October 2021 a "pre-demolition auction" of theatre items and personal memorabilia was held and it was expected then that the demolition would take place within 60 days.
 The famous "guitar neck" in front of the theater, regarded as a beloved Branson landmark, was saved in an effort by preservationists and fans.

 Personal life

-In the late 1970s, Stafford was married briefly to singer-songwriter Bobbie Gentry, and they have a son, Tyler Gentry Stafford.
-Stafford was also married to Ann Britt Stafford for 24 years.
-She co-owned the Jim Stafford Theatre in Branson until December 2013.
+From 1978 to 1980, Stafford was married to singer-songwriter Bobbie Gentry and they have a son.
+Stafford was later married to Ann Britt Stafford for 24 years; she was a co-owner of the Jim Stafford Theatre in Branson until December 2013.